23 amazing ancient cities

 (CNN) — Ancient sites that have survived centuries, or even millennia, haven't fared so well in the 21st century.

-The destruction at Palmyra in Syria, the Buddhas at Bamiyan in Afghanistan, and Nimrud's ruins outside Mosul in Iraq show how precarious the future can be.
+The destruction at Palmyra in Syria, the Buddhas at Bamiyan in Afghanistan and Nimrud's ruins outside Mosul in Iraq show how precarious the future can be.

-Here are 23 places that offer glimpses into humanity's past, and the ingenuity that people brought to creating wonders without computers or heavy machinery.
+Here are 23 best ancient cities you can visit -- destinations that offer glimpses into humanity's past and the ingenuity that people brought to creating wonders without computers or heavy machinery.
+Some are recognizable.
+Others are easily accessible but lesser known.
+All make for intriguing travel.

 Angkor Wat, Cambodia